CarolinaFledgling/next.js-rest-api-tasks/README.md

 # Next.js projects with multiple API CALL

-The main goal of that projects is to practice working with REST API.
+The main goal of that project is to practice working with REST API.
-By using two separate APIs together to completed task from description.
+By using two separate APIs together to complete tasks from description.

 Additionally, I created navigation between tasks to make the project clearer and more readable.

 ## Run Locally